Pomona Valley Hospital Medical Center

 Paramedic Base Station

-PVHMC is one of two Paramedic Base Stations in Los Angeles County who work to help coordinate the emergency caregivers in the community (Paramedics, Emergency Medical Technicians, and fire personnel.)
-The Base Station is staffed by specially trained Mobile Intensive Care Nurses (MICN) who work via closed circuit radio to coordinate care in the field (community) and to better prepare the ED staff for the imminent arrival of a critically ill or injured patient.
-This service is provided to the communities of Pomona, Claremont, La Verne, San Dimas, Diamond Bar and Walnut.
+PVHMC is one of twenty three Paramedic Base Stations in Los Angeles County who work to help coordinate the emergency caregivers in the community (Paramedics, Emergency Medical Technicians, and fire personnel.)
+The Base Station is staffed by specially trained Mobile Intensive Care Nurses (MICN) who work via closed circuit radio to coordinate care in the field (community) to prepare the Emergency Department (ED) staff for the imminent arrival of a critically ill or injured patient.
+This service is provided to the communities of Pomona, Claremont, La Verne, San Dimas, Diamond Bar, Walnut, and other neighboring cities.

 Disaster Resource Center (DRC)